-Our supply chain is functioning well and has not been impacted by the spread of the virus.
+Our supply chain is functioning well and has not been impacted.

 The health, safety and well-being of our customers, our people and the community are our top priority, and we’re continuing to monitor the Coronavirus (COVID-19) pandemic very closely.